den-by/aws-nuke/README.md

 ## Configuration

 You will need to set up a `.env` file and `config.yml` for environment and configuration data respectively.
+Information on how to do this can be found in the aws-nuke documentation https://github.com/rebuy-de/aws-nuke.

 ## Run AWS nuke